4K1D3V/Pl-Hide-Pro/FAQ's.md

 Same for the tab completion

-## **Add all commands of a plugin automatically?**
+## **Add all commands of a plugin automatically**

-Yes.
-Just add for example ```- plugin:WorldEdit``` to your list<br>
-If you use the Bungeecord version follow this [guide](https://github.com/Nononitas/Plugin-Hide-Pro/wiki/Setup-the-autlisting-command-function-per-plugin-for-Spigot-plugin-commands-in-Bungeecord)
+You can add all commands from a plugin with this entry `plugin:<PluginName>`<br>
+For example with WorldEdit it would be this entry `plugin:WorldEdit`<br>
+**Note**: Some plugins might not work as they don't register their commands via the Bukkit or Bungeecord API.
+This feature also doesn't work for Velocity plugins.

 ## **Add worldedit commands?**